RubixML/ML/README.md

 ### Parallel
 Multiprocessing is the use of two or more processes that *usually* execute on multiple cores when training.
 Estimators that implement the Parallel interface can take advantage of multiple core systems by executing parts or all of the algorithm in parallel.

 > **Note**: The optimal number of workers will depend on the system specifications of the computer.
-Fewer workers than CPU cores can result in slower performance but too many workers can cause excess overhead.
+Fewer workers than CPU cores may not achieve full processing potential but more workers than cores can cause excess overhead.

 To set the maximum number of worker processes:
 ```php